 - Cantilever: Similar traditional bridge, however it is only supported by one dental crown instead of two.

 - Maryland Bonded: Uses a metal framework bonded to the back of the teeth instead of dental crowns to support the bridge.

 - Implant-supported: Like an implant-supported dental crown, implant-supported bridges use dental implants to provide stability.

-What can I expect when having a dental crown or bridge placed at my Lakewood Ranch dental office?
+What can I expect when having a dental crown or bridge placed at my Bradenton dental office?